 For infrastructure with ongoing grants

 Existing infrastructures applying for continued grants from the Swedish Research Council shall attach an appendix covering a maximum of 3 A4 pages in Arial, font size 11, single line spacing, with a description of the activities during the previous grant period compared to what parts were awarded a grant in the application on which the grant was based, that is what was completed and what was not.
 Any changes shall be justified.

 State the amount applied for from the Swedish Research Council for each year (the amount shall correspond to what is stated in the budget appendix below).
 State amounts in integers of Swedish kronor.
 The amount applied for is added up in the table showing the overall cost for the infrastructure.

 Note that 2020 is given as an automatic start year in the form.
 If the application concerns a grant which will have the first payment 2021 this shall be given in the attached budget template (see under “Budget”)

 Attach the budget for the infrastructure in Excel format.
-Use the budget template (excel, 19.2 kB) supplied by the Swedish Research Council and state amounts in integers of Swedish kronor.
+Use the budget template Excel, 19.2 kB, opens in new window.
+(Excel, 19.2 kB) supplied by the Swedish Research Council and state amounts in integers of Swedish kronor.
 Please note that we are requesting an overall budget for the infrastructure.
 This means that all income shall be shown in the application, such as grants applied for from the Swedish Research Council, grants from the administrating organisation and any consortium members, grants from other funding bodies and user fees.
 The overall cost for build-up, operation, etc. of the infrastructure shall also be shown in the budget, including indirect costs.
 For an explanation of types of cost, please see the tab “Explanation of types of cost” in the budget template.

 All costs in the application budget must be clearly linked to the modules described under heading “2.1 Construction, build-up and operation of the infrastructure”, under “Description of the infrastructure and its activities” above.